pettyjamesm/clouten-cs/02-memory/docs/Overview.md

 Things to keep in mind:
 - Programs run in a sandbox and (generally) don't have direct access to the hardware
-- The OS kernel defines the interface with hardware and programs have to use the interface provided to do things like reading / writing to files
+- The OS kernel defines the interface with hardware and programs have to use the interface provided to do things like reading / writing to files.
+The wikipedia article gives some more detailed examples
-- The kernel and your program do not share logical memory space.
-That is to say, your program can't directly read or write to memory owned by the kernel